delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

-# BG3 Monk Wanderer Subclass
+# BG3 Monk Wanderer Subclass (WIP)
 A homebrew monk subclass that is something like a cross between historical shinobi and yamabushi.
 Said another way, it's like a "ranger monk" or "druid monk."
+It is very ki-hungry, and is designed to require a bit more planning to play optimally than the other monk subclasses.

 I made the Wanderer because I wanted a monk subclass with a more nature-oriented flavor.
 It currently uses the old icon for the Samurai subclass (Bonnaventura) as a placeholder.
 The initial build was made using Way of the Kensei (YuukaYunna) as the initial template.

 It should be operational if you want to take it for a spin, but there are janky bits with icons and sound/animation combos that I'm not satisfied with.
 I'll be adjusting them as I do a run with it.

-I tried to make it balanced, and since I can't decide if it's underpowered or overpowered, I think it's about right.
+I tried to make it balanced, and since I can't decide if it's underpowered or overpowered, I think it should at least be within the realm of reason.
 While the subclass gets a lot of tricks, most of them are RP-based/situational/mechanically underwhelming.

 ---